Frequently Asked Questions

 I am a current user of V5.4 of the algorithms and need assistance with migrating to V7.x.
 How do I request help?

 Please contact the Air Force Space Command AS Manager at firstname.lastname@example.org.
 AFSPC will soon provide documentation to assist users in migrating to V7x.
-Please check the Astrodynamic Standards Forum on SARP, https://halfway.peterson.af.mil, or Public Astrodynamic Distribution Site (PADS) for this document starting in 2016.
+Please check the Astrodynamic Standards Forum on SARP, https://halfway.peterson.af.mil, or Public Astrodynamic Distribution Site (PAADS) for this document starting in 2016.

 I’ve reviewed the list of software and the descriptions, but I need additional information that could help me in selecting the right algorithm.
 Is there some documentation I can read?

 Updates to the documentation are currently being made.
-As they become available, the documentation will be posted on the Space/Cyberspace Analysis Resource Portal (SARP), https://halfway.peterson.af.mil/SARP in the Astrodynamic Standards Forum under each algorithm and the Public Astrodynamic Distribution Site (PADS).
+As they become available, the documentation will be posted on the Space/Cyberspace Analysis Resource Portal (SARP), https://halfway.peterson.af.mil/SARP in the Astrodynamic Standards Forum under each algorithm and the Public Astrodynamic Distribution Site (PAADS).

 When do the days since 1950 (DS50) start?